AnkurPrabhu/PDF-Manager/README.md

-# PDF-Manager : Your Personal PDF Manager
+#Vibrant PDF-Manager : Your Personal PDF Manager

 Tech Stack used: MERN,Firebase Storage(for stroring pdfs)